-Unconditional Love: a phrase many have heard but may not fully understand in terms of the important role it plays in child-rearing.
-The truth is that in order to grow into (optimally) emotionally healthy adults, children need to be the beneficiaries of unconditional love and effective parental leadership.
+Unconditional Love: A phrase many have heard but may not fully understand in terms of the important role it plays in child-rearing.
+In order to grow into (optimally) emotionally healthy adults, children need to be the beneficiaries of unconditional love and effective parental leadership.
 Though both are important, unless a child feels loved unconditionally, parents cannot lead effectively.
 But what does unconditional love look like in action and how is it best conveyed to children?

 Unconditional love is love with no strings attached.
 It doesn’t have to be earned nor is it dependent on feelings; feelings fluctuate, unconditional love does not.
 Unconditional love is loving children for who they are, not what they do.
 It is what mature love encompasses and what children deserve.
 Unconditional love involves acting thoughtfully in a particular way, not reacting thoughtlessly at a particular moment.